-Real cider, authentic cider, proper cider, fine cider, natural cider, craft cider… Do we need to add a label to a word that already describes what cider is?
+Real cider, authentic cider, proper cider, fine cider, natural cider, craft cider… Do we need to add a label to a word that already describes what this beverage is?
 And beyond this, do we have a word for what’s presented as a cider and is not?
 Oh well, we have four so far: Pittarra, hard-soda, puxarra and shider.
 Do you know any other?

 The debate sprang up following a photo that Jeremy Authentic Cider posted on Instagram.
 He works importing West Country style ciders to Asia, and he found in Singapore the new product that has been massively launched by Heineken worldwide.
 Same content in its bottles, I guess, but different names and stories depending of the market, and always under the brand of a fox and the denomination of “cider”.
 It turns out that in that package, the aforementioned brand ensured that the content of those bottles was inspired by the New Zealand cider tradition.
 Well, it seems that in addition to orchard thieves, they are also identity thieves.